onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 Before the actual build sequence, the project boundary must stay clear.

 ## ✅ Public effective layer
-This is what the current Twin Atlas docs and runtime files define.
+This is what the current Twin Atlas docs and public runtime pages define.

 It includes:

 - Twin Atlas public architecture
-- Bridge public role and spec
+- Bridge public role and explanation surface
+- runtime-facing pages
+- evidence surfaces
 - demo surfaces
-- runtime entry files
+- figure surfaces
-- coupling flow at the effective-layer level
+- coupling logic at the public effective-layer level

 This is the layer that should become increasingly usable and inspectable.